Max17777/onlybundlr/README.md

 ## Bonus Challenges

 You learn a lot from following along with a quest, however to really level up your skills, you need to take charge and build some additional features on your own.
 Before sharing your quest online and submitting to earn an NFT, pick one of these challenges and add some new features.
-I intentionally created challenges for all experience levels, pick the one that looks the most fun.
+There are challenges for all experience levels, pick the one that looks the most fun.

 -   **UI Challenge:** Want to level up your front-end skills?
-Try changing my UI.
-Maybe just change the colors or maybe move everything around.
-You could try copying the UI of an existing social network or just get super creative and make up your own.
+Try changing the UI.
+Try changing the colors or layout.
+You could try copying the UI of an existing social network or just get super creative and create your own.
-- **Comments:** Most social networks allow people to comment on a profile, try adding in this functionality using the [`useCreateComment`](https://docs.lens.xyz/docs/use-create-comment) React Lens hook
+-   **Comments:** Most social networks allow people to comment on a publication, try adding in this functionality using the [`useCreateComment`](https://docs.lens.xyz/docs/use-create-comment) React Lens hook.
-- **Encryption Challenge:** In OnlyBundlr we partially implemented token-gating.
+-   **Encryption Challenge:** In OnlyBundlr we partially implemented follow-gating.
 We set things so you can set a fee to follow and that publications are only visible to followers.
 But, in the world of blockchains, information is public unless it's encrypted.
-Someone could circumvent our token-gating by monitoring Bundlr for new metadata uploads and building a UI to show them.
+Someone could circumvent our follow-gating by monitoring Bundlr for new metadata uploads and building a UI to show them.
 If you're up for a challenging challenge, try building full token-gating by [encrypting publication metadata with Lit Protocol.](https://docs.lens.xyz/docs/gated)
 -   **DIY Challenge:** Software design is all about being creative and thinking outside of the box.
-Maybe my challenges bore you and you'd rather do something different?
-If so, go for it.
+If the above challenges bore you and you'd rather do something different.
+Go for it!
 The last challenge is fully free-form, you think of some new feature and you built it!

 ## How To Submit Your Work